CollarFinance/specification/collar-core.md

     Borrowers must accept greater liquidation risk to achieve greater capital efficiency.

-In this paper we introduce a decentralized lending protocol, *Collar*, which establishes money markets for pegged assets, providing lending and borrowing functions with algorithmically set interest rates based on supply and demand.
+These challenges are present due to the general (asset-agnostic) nature of the protocols.
+In this paper we introduce a decentralized lending protocol, Collar, which establishes money markets optimized for pegged assets, providing lending and borrowing functions with fixed interest rates based on supply and demand.

 The name Collar is inspired by the *collar* option strategy^[<https://en.wikipedia.org/wiki/Collar_(finance)>]: This flexible hedging option is created by holding the underlying, buying an out of the money put option, and selling an out of the money call option.
 This strategy limits the range of possible positive or negative returns on the underlying to a specified range.